 “Today’s market demands constant and rapid innovation, which requires that all individuals contribute in a meaningful way.
 To reduce an employee’s advocacy because they aren’t ‘enough’ in some way, is damaging to the individual as well as the organization,” says Yogev.

 This idea dovetails nicely with the larger trend of Millennials entering and soon dominating the workforce: this generation isn’t as concerned with labels, traditional roles, or traditional working hours.
-They want to employ, and be employed by, people who understand that work isn’t just about being in a certain place at a certain time.
+They want to employ and be employed by people who understand that work isn’t just about being in a certain place at a certain time.

-“By understanding people through their strengths, it allows for work to become more flexible – giving individuals a chance to hone their own self development within the context of the work they do”, says Yogev.
+“By understanding people through their strengths, it allows for work to become more flexible – giving individuals a chance to hone their own self-development within the context of the work they do”, says Yogev.
 “By doing so, workforces gain flexibility—it becomes less about ‘what’ you do, and more about ‘how’ you do it, and the idea of expertise shifts accordingly”.

 As an example, Yogev said that if we only view accounting as number-crunching, then only good number-crunchers are good accountants.
-But as computers take over the number-crunching responsibilities, good accountants will increasing be those who can communicate accountancy to the rest of the company, shareholders, the world, and so on.
+But as computers take over the number-crunching responsibilities, good accountants will increasingly be those who can communicate accountancy to the rest of the company, shareholders, the world, and so on.

 2. When it comes to AI: Plan for a learning curve

 Arguably the biggest selling point for integrating artificial intelligence systems into the workplace is the idea that robots and software will allow workers to focus on “the more human aspects” of their jobs—such as communication, but also problem-solving and strategic thinking.